MyPOA Life Classes

-SEVEN group sessions - whether on Monday, Tuesday, Wednesday, or Saturday - are designed to create and provide a safe place to find support and recovery through a 12-Step/8 Biblical Principles program modeled after the Celebrate Recovery program.
+SEVEN group sessions are designed to create and provide a safe place to find support and recovery through a 12-Step/8 Biblical Principles program modeled after the Celebrate Recovery program.
 Utilizing CR resources, guidelines for confidentiality and sharing have been established for each meeting.

 Emotional health classes including a book study of Life's Healing Choices are offered as needed.
 Due to the nature of this series of lessons, these Studies are scheduled when there are an appropriate number of individuals interested in participating and willing to obligate to the study.
 If you are interested in joining a "Life's Healing Choices" small group series, please e-mail SEVEN and we will let you know when the next study group is scheduled to begin.

 How do you attend a SEVEN Meeting?

-Just show-up at 7PM on Monday, Tuesday, Wednesday, or Saturday at the POA Events Center - (701 Veterans Dr. - Across the street and a bit west from the main building.
+Just show-up at 7PM - Monday - Saturday - at the POA Events Center - (701 Veterans Dr. - Across the street and a bit west from the main building.
 Look for the purple SEVEN banner!)
 If it's a 2nd, 4th, or 5th Saturday - come at 6:00 and join us for a meal before the meeting!